The Sea Cadet Mission

 A medical examination similar to a high school sports physical is required for all cadet applicants to the Naval Sea Cadet Corps (NSCC) or Navy League Cadet Corps (NLCC).
 No one will be denied admission to the NSCC/NLCC due to a medical disability.
 Where a medical condition precludes full, unlimited participation, a Request for Accommodation (NSCADM 015) may be presented by the parent or guardian for review so the cadet may participate in NSCC activities to the maximum extent possible.

 Note: Adult applicants must be in good health commensurate with their age group and be free from any ailment or condition that would prevent them from satisfactorily performing their primary duty of supervising youth.
 Adults not physically qualified to perform all duties may still participate with a waiver from NHQ considering the parameters of their expected contribution to the NSCC program.

 You must be willing to work hard, train hard and maintain a “C” average or better in school.
 We run our unit just like the military, haircuts and all.
 Males must be close over the ears and neck and not more than 2″ on top.
 Females must have short hair above their collars or wear it up and under their caps at all times.
 Prospective Recruits and parents MUST attend the first drill together for an interview.
 They then become recruits for two more drills before they must make the decision whether or not to join and become a cadet.
-At this time, paperwork must be completed including doctor’s form signed and a one-time payment of one hundred dollars ($100.00) received for uniform deposit, plus seventy five dollars ($75.00) ANNUAL registration fee.
+At this time, paperwork must be completed including doctor’s form signed and a one-time payment of one hundred dollars ($100.00) received for uniform deposit, plus ninety dollars ($90.00) ANNUAL registration fee.
 This fee goes to Sea Cadet national headquarters for your insurance coverage.